jiyajindal/Aura/README.md

 ### Alexa

-Alexa is the interface that allows users to seek information by simply asking a question.
-For ease of use, questions and answers are short and simple.
-For example, after opening our application on Alexa (Aura info), user can ask:
+Alexa is the interface that allows users to seek information by simply asking a question, whether it be about how air pollutants are produced, the health effects of those pollutants or what the air quality is like in any city (both real-time and forecasted).
+The Alexa service can retrieve information dynamically based on which city and time is selected, and unnecessary conversations are mitigated through S3 Persistence.

     “What is the Air Quality today?”